tarwn/lessthandot-hugo/blogs/content/posts/2010-03-25-hey-sql-dude-help-me.md

   - sql server

 ---
-> I want to first apologize to anyone that regularly reads my [blog][1] and some of the babble I throw on ltd.local while I learn SQL Server and grow as a DBA.
+> I want to first apologize to anyone that regularly reads my [blog][1] and some of the babble I throw on lessthandot.com while I learn SQL Server and grow as a DBA.
 My family recently moved into our new house and time has been very limited.
 Things are going well and the hectic schedule I call the SQL Pump is slowly coming back into its normal stride.

 ## Why don't you know this?